holadepo/docs/software_versioned_docs/version-0.26/docusaurus-scavenger-hunt.md

 :::caution

   This is a caution.
-Make sure you're using Astro CLI Version: ${siteVariables.cliVersion}`}.
+Make sure you're using Astro CLI Version: ${siteVariables.cliVersion}.

   :::